xpdota/guide-scratch/3pty/LogGuide.md

 ## Line 41 (0x29): SystemLogMessage

-This log line is sent when there are system log messages:
+This log line is sent when there are system log messages.
+As game chat log lines are read from memory in the FFXIV ACT plugin, [Line 41](#line41) can be sent both before or after the corresponding [Line 00](#line00).
+That said, they are usually sequential in the network log, and so there is no timing advantage to using one over the other, but the system log message will have a correct timestamp.

 ```log
 [10:38:40.066] SystemLogMessage 29:00:901:619A9200:00:3C